Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 Of course this phase is where you’ll be investing most of your time.
 Your early enrollment students should help keep you accountable and on a timeline.
 You wouldn’t want to disappoint them after they paid for your course in good faith, right?

-Create your lessons and edit as needed to based on feedback.
+Create your lessons and edit as needed, based on feedback.

 5. Officially launch your course